RSwagata/SpendSense/README.md

 ### LLM Setup (optional)

 By default the app runs in **Rules Only** mode — no network, no API key needed.
-To enable smarter merchant resolution and weekly insights:
+To enable smarter merchant resolution:

 1. Open **Settings** in the app
 2. Choose a provider: Claude, OpenAI-compatible, or Ollama